 The mindset of a Yacht Chef

-Yacht Chefs are extremely adaptable, skilled at working to deadlines and accustomed to meeting dietary needs for charter guests.
+Yacht Chefs are extremely adaptable, skilled at working to deadlines and accustomed to meeting dietary needs for superyacht charter guests.
 Most have expertly handled requests including no-seafood, vegan, diabetic, kosher, sodium or gluten-free regimes.

-Preparing elaborate meals on board or accessing ingredients once on charter can pose some challenges – so we spoke to some Yacht Chefs who stock up their galleys to create gourmet dishes for their insight about cuisine on charter.
+Preparing elaborate meals on board or accessing ingredients once on charter can pose some challenges – so we spoke to some Yacht Chefs who stock up their galleys to create gourmet dishes for their insight about cuisine on a superyacht charter.

 Dan Cartwright is a Chef with 20 years’ experience and currently working on a 73-metre superyacht, and Brad Van Rooyen has previously worked for private VIP families, hotels and restaurants and now chefs on a 33-metre Falcon catering for up to 18 guests and 5-6 crew.